Vibrant Communities (formerly Included)

 Organization: Vibrant Communities (VC, formerly Included) was founded in 2006 to create a better living space for migrant children and their families inside migrant communities of big cities.
 VC works through three approaches: 1. opening access to the city for migrants, 2. providing social services and information for parents as well as life skills education for migrant children in the heart of migrant neighborhoods via community centers, and 3. acting as a think-tank seeking to improve migrant’s access to city services and bring together city-wide best practices.
 VC has forged a partnership with FAZE Urbanization and Wellbeing Institute (FAZE) in Guangzhou, which was founded to provide direct services to urban migrants, as well as research, and international exchange on migrant related issues.

-Current Grant: EMpower’s 4th grant to Included will support programs to enhance financial literacy, career readiness and planning and urban life-skills, including reproductive health knowledge of 200 at-risk migrant youth in Guangzhou.
-Included has engaged in a partnership with FAZE to carry out these programs.
+Current Grant: EMpower’s 4th grant to Vibrant Communities, in partnership with FAZE, supports a program in one migrant school to enhance the financial literacy, goal setting, planning and urban life-skills, and reproductive health knowledge of at-risk migrant youth in Guangzhou.